Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     remake<6> write
     File "/tmp/make.txt.sh" written.

-We can issue a shell command ``cat -n /tmp/make.txt.sh`` to see what was written.
+We can issue the shell command ``cat -n /tmp/make.txt.sh`` to see what was written.
 See :ref:`shell <shell>`.

 .. code:: console